 5. Keep Your Amazon Interviews Conversational

-Candidates who are comfortable at navigating their Amazon interviews in a conversation style will always come across confident.
+Candidates who are comfortable at navigating their Amazon interviews in a conversational style will always come across confident.
 While confidence is not a Leadership Principle that Amazon expressly tests for in interviews, it is a winning characteristic to demonstrate.